ummahusla/PotatoCSS/README.md

 Alternately, you can find examples and snippets to use with PotatoCSS in the [example folder](https://github.com/ummahusla/PotatoCSS/examples).

-P.S.
-SASS / LESS versions are still in development.
+📢 SASS / LESS versions are still in development

 ## Browser Support